SpaCE-Lab-MSU/Avian-Interaction-Database/L0/AvianInteractionData_ENTRY_INSTRUCTIONS.md

 - FIRST, navigate to the "References" page of the species account (usually the last page on the left-hand menu of the account).
 Make sure "Order of Appearance" is selected (not Alphabetical).
   -- Example: Northern Flicker: https://birdsoftheworld.org/bow/species/norfli/cur/references

 - In the browser on the References page, with a Mac: go to File - Save As - HTML or Page Source (for Mac); or with Windows: Right-click on the page (make sure you are not clicking on a link), and "Save As" "Webpage - HTML Only".
-You will the single References HTML file to the Google Drive location: /bow_refs/.
+You will save a single References HTML file containing all of the references for your chosen species to the Google Drive location: /bow_refs/.
 Save the file as: "Genus_species_bow_refs_VERSION". for "VERSION" replace with the last value in the species account doi.
 For example, for Northern Flicker, the BOW references filename would be: "Colaptes_auratus_bow_refs_bow.norfli.02.1.html"

 - In general, the best approach to entering the species' data is to open the BOW species account and just skim through it page by page (section by section, in order) for **capitalized species names (often Common Names)** and ***italicized species names (often Genus species)***; this should catch nearly all the entries and will add new ones we missed before.
 You may see other plain text terms like "passerines" or "corvids" and these refer to entire groups of species in an interaction - these are still important to record and should not be skipped.